agentmorris/MegaDetector/megadetector.md

 <img src="images/anaconda-prompt-ct.jpg" style="margin-left:25px;">

-3. In your Mambaforge prompt, run the following to create your environment (on Windows):
+3. In your Miniforge prompt, run the following to create your environment (on Windows):

 ```batch
 mkdir c:\git